rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-1. Apply Test-Driven Development
+* Test-drive a simple program using objects and methods
+* Pair using the driver-navigator style
+* Follow an effective debugging process
-2. Use Reflection to evidence and reflect on work towards goals
+* Use Reflection to evidence and reflect on work towards goals

 ### Mornings